Calendar of Events

 Contact, volunteer, or join!

-The instruments played by the St. Nicholas Balalaika Orchestra are the paintbrushes and canvases with which the Russian peasant used to create the beautiful and poignant artistry of Russian folk music so treasured today.
+The instruments played by the St. Nicholas Balalaika Orchestra are the paintbrushes and canvases with which the eastern European peasant used to create the beautiful and poignant artistry of Slavic folk music so treasured today.

 The prima balalaika, the most popular size balalaika, is a melody instrument.
 It has a triangular soundboard with a beveled back and a long neck.
 The traditional balalaika has three strings that are tuned A, E, and E. All the strings of the prima balalaika are played at the same time, or in some combination thereof.